Ender's Game: Novel Study

 Introduction and Chapters 1-2: "Third" and "Peter"

 Introduction to the novel’s setting, main characters, and initial conflicts.
-Discuss Ender’s relationship with his siblings and his reaction to being chosen for Battle School.
+Discuss Ender’s relationship with his siblings and their reaction to him not being chosen for Battle School.
 Introduce the "Battle School Journal Project," where each student takes on the role of a cadet and writes weekly journal entries.

-Project: Start the Battle School Journal Project with the first entry, focusing on the character's thoughts about leaving Earth and their initial impressions of Battle School.
+Project: Start the Battle School Journal Project with the first entry, focusing on having the monitor just taken out and not being chosen for Battle School.

 50 mins online live lesson